shrpne/pretty-num/README.md

 // => '0'
 ```

-- `'significant'` - reduce precision to specified number of significant decimal digits, strip unnecessary ending zeros.
+- `'reduceSignificant'` - reduce precision to specified number of significant decimal digits, strip unnecessary ending zeros.
 Useful when rounding small values and they should not be rounded to 0
 ```js
 prettyNum(0.01023456, {precision: 3, rounding: 'significant'});
 // => '0.0102'